JackSzwergold/Writing/memories/Scoring “The Great Gatsby” from a Random Junk Dealer’s Grab Bag at the Brighton Jubilee.md

 And unlike modern street fairs that seem like cookie cutter affairs filled with the same or similar vendors selling the same or similar stuff, the Brighton Jubilee—at least in it’s early years—was truly more of a local neighborhood affair.
 Lots of local vendors and shops setup card tables and sold whatever they thought they could sell.
 And if you kept your eyes peeled, you might find a true cool bargain.

 It was sometime in August in the early 1980s when I was wandering around the Brighton Jubilee looking for some cool stuff to score.
 While I was already in junior high school, I still had a big soft spot for novelties, pranks and magic.
-You know, joy buzzers, invisble ink and trick ice cubes with flies in them and stuff like that.
+You know, joy buzzers, invisible ink and trick ice cubes with flies in them and stuff like that.
 And there was always at least one vendor selling some of that kinda of stuff at this street fair.

 As I wandered around, I passed tons of vendors selling silly string and those snap/pop things you threw on the sidewalk to make explode but not much else.
 Then I stumbled across what could only be described as a small array of tables selling a truly random—and questionable—pile of junk somewhere around Brighton 13th Street.